aklivity/streampay-demo/README.md

 `transactions`, and `payment-requests`

 ### Build the service
-All components are launched from docker stack defined in `stack.yaml`, however, `stream` and `simulation` services which have reference to
-`image: "streampay-stream:develop-SNAPSHOT"` and `image: "streampay-simulation:develop-SNAPSHOT` should be built locally.
+All components are launched from docker stack defined in `stack.yaml`, however, `streampay-stream` and `streampay-simulation` services which have reference to `image: "streampay-stream:develop-SNAPSHOT"` and `image: "streampay-simulation:develop-SNAPSHOT` should be built locally.
 Please run the below command to build the images.

 ```shell
 cd service